fjorge/pg-server-rules/index.md

 end
 ```

 The class name, `Move` in this example, should always be sent by the clients in the `className` variable so Drools can instantiate the correct object.
-This approach removes the need to create and compile Java pojos for each move.
+This approach removes the need to create and compile Java POJOs for each move.

-Below are three rules representing a valid/invalid move and a move with a winner.
+The code snippet below demonstrates a possible implementation of the rules for: a valid move, an invalid move, and an ending move containing the winner info.

 ```
 rule "invalid move"